 The falls are a Unesco World Heritage site.
 The statistics: the falls are 2.5 miles wide and 260 feet high and has a total of 275 separate falls.
 The Argentinian side actually has more of the falls, but many say that the Brazilian side has the best views.
 I have to agree to a point: on the Brazilian side of Garganta del Diablo you are surrounded on almost 3 sides by waterfalls.
 It may be the single best view of the falls.
 Iguazu is incredibly impressive and the views are spectacular.
 It is one of the world’s most incredible natural highlights.

 The next day, we visited the Argentinian side of Iguazu.

 We flew GOL from Rio, an approximately 2 hr flight.
 If flying to the Brazilian side, you’ll by flying into Foz do Iguaçu/Cataratas International Airport (code IGU) which is 3 km (about 5 minutes) away from the San Martin Resort where we stayed.

 We stayed at The San Martin Resort and Spa which is about 3 km from the Iguacu airport (an inexpensive taxi ride) and 400 meters from the entrance of the Iguazu Falls National Park.
 It is a large resort with about 150 rooms and its location is an absolutely perfect base to explore the Brazilian side of the falls.

 We were walking around looking at the birds when we saw the guy below on the right.
 Doesn’t look happy does he?
 About a second after taking this photo he launches off that railing and starts trying to pecker my leg.

-I’ve never been peckered by a bird before.
+I’ve written about our issues in Brazil.
 Perfect I thought – even the wildlife hates me in Brazil.